polcak/jsrestrictor/website/content/posts/first-mv3-step.md

----
-title: First step towards MV3
+Title: First step towards MV3
 date: 2024-04-19 17:00
 Series: Manifest v3
----

 We have been working on migration to Manifest v3 (MV3) for some time and today we are shipping a JShelter version 0.18 that implements stateless replacement for background pages which is a first step towards MV3.